-Students must complete the Syllabus acknowledgement form on Blackboard.
+Students must complete the Syllabus Acknowledgement Form on Blackboard.
 It will appear in the form of a quiz and the student will receive a score in Blackboard.
-This instructor will use that form to verify rolls at the 12 day census for attendance.
-If the form has not been completed by the due date you will not be verified as having attended.
+This instructor will use that form to verify rolls at the 3 day census for attendance.
+If the form has not been completed by July 16 you will not be verified as having attended.
 It is very important that you complete the Syllabus form.